reddio-com/doc/docs/guide/getting-started/publish-your-erc721-project-to-mainnet.md

   <img src="/deploy_mainnet_NFT.png"/>
 </p>

-To further explore the smart contract details on layer 1, you can refer to the comprehensive [guide](https://docs.reddio.com/guide/getting-started/check-your-eth-erc20-nft-balance.html#view-smart-contract-details-on-layer-1) provided by Reddio, which will guide you through the process of checking the smart contract details on Etherscan.
+To further explore the smart contract details on layer 1, you can refer to the comprehensive [guide](https://docs.reddio.com/guide/getting-started/check-your-eth-erc20-nft-balance.html#view-smart-contract-details-on-layer-1) provided by RedSonic, which will guide you through the process of checking the smart contract details on Etherscan.

 ### Mint ERC721M tokens on layer 2